Saturday, July 11, 2026

 Somehow, the 6th generation of gaming consisting of the PS2, GameCube, the original Xbox and even the Dreamcast became the best generation that many people, including myself, believed.
 It's not just because of how games were developed.
 It became the sweet spot of how third-party games were developed, even though one company has shifted from being a console manufacturer into being a third-party developer.
 Now, let's take a second here and rewind just a little bit, so bear with me.

-First and foremost, if you go back to the part where SEGA has shifted to being a third-party AAA developer following the commercial failure of the Dreamcast to release games on non-SEGA platforms like Bandai Namco, Capcom, Square Enix and a bunch of others before them, it came with a whole brand new company that stepped up into the gaming ecosystem, Microsoft, who would then create the first Xbox console that would be aptly named the Xbox.
+First and foremost, if you go back to the part where SEGA has shifted to being a third-party AAA developer following the commercial failure of the Dreamcast to release games on non-SEGA platforms like Bandai Namco, Capcom, Square Enix and a bunch of others before them, it came with a whole brand new company that stepped up into the gaming ecosystem, Microsoft, who would then create the first Xbox console that would be aptly named the Xbox, to enter the same market that Nintendo, PlayStation and even SEGA had dominated.
 I said to myself, "It sucks that the Dreamcast had to fail miserably because of the eye of the storm being the PS2's launch SEGA was in" and it wasn't a convincing one.
 In fact, the PS2's launch got so overwhelming, it was reported Sony would humiliate SEGA as a console manufacturer, allowing them to demote themselves into a third-party developer.

 Following Microsoft's step up into the gaming industry upon SEGA's shift to a third-party software business, SEGA has released a compilation of SEGA GT 2002 and Jet Set Radio Future for the original Xbox and Super Monkey Ball for the GameCube as launch titles for both systems.
 Then they released a brand new Sonic title, Sonic Heroes, which would be their first original Sonic title since the business shift to being a third-party developer.
 However, while our speedy blue lad may have gone third-party so that his games would release on non-SEGA platforms, he was not the only mascot that did it.